Digital marketers understand that each landing page element is meant to increase the conversion rate by fulfilling a specific purpose...

-How to create trustworthy landing pages to increase conversion rate
+How to create trustworthy landing pages to increase conversions

 1. Ensure message match

 Message match refers to the process of matching an ad’s primary message with that of the post-ad click page.
-Doing this provides reassurance to the visitor and they know they’ve landed at the right place.
+Doing this provides reassurance to the visitor, and lets them know they have landed on the right page.

 Message match should be established between:

-- The ad and landing page headline both reference how to build your customer model.
+The ad and landing page headline both talk about building a customer model.

-When your ad and landing page have message match, user expectations are satisfied and trust is instilled to increase your landing page conversion rate.
+When your ad and landing page match, user expectations are satisfied and trust is instilled to increase your landing page conversion rate.

 2. Customer testimonials